ilknursozat/dev-ent-java-microserv-spring-jdbc/README.md

 ## Prerequisites

-curl, postman or a frontend application to make REST API calls.
+curl, postman or a frontend application to make REST API calls

-## List of MicroServices

-- SearchController – getEvents microservice
-- AccountController – addUser and addOrganizer microservices
-- ManageController – addEvent, registerEvent and deleteRegistration microservices

 ## REST API Calls to MicroServices